jay-kumogata/MonadChip8/README.md

 ## Introduction

-MonadChip8 is a CHIP-8 emulator written in Haskell language.
+MonadChip8 is a CHIP-8 emulator written in Haskell.

 ![](https://github.com/jay-kumogata/MonadChip8/blob/master/screenshots/AMABIE04.png)

 ## How to Play

-Please execute the following from Stack (version 2.7.3) environment.
+Please execute the following from the Stack (version 2.7.3) environment.

 	> stack setup
 	> stack install random